 The Post Alley Gum Wall also happens to be the starting point for the Market Ghost Tour.
 The tour itself isn’t much of a ghost hunt, but rather a walking tour of the darker, scarier side of Pike Place Market.
 Stops include the city’s first mortuary, part of a graveyard and baby ghost, Isaac’s, bassinet.

 Pike Place Market is located on First Avenue and Pike Street; parking can be found on the West side of the market on Western Avenue.
-The market is easily accessible by bus or light rail; driving and public transportation tips can be found here.
+The market is easily accessible by bus or light rail.

 2. The city’s sensual side